ITE College Central

 ITE College Central (ITECC) is a post-secondary education institution and statutory board under the purview of the Ministry of Education in Singapore.

-It is one of the Institute of Technical Education's three colleges under the "One ITE System, Three Colleges" Governance and Education Model.
+It is one of the Institute of Technical Education's three colleges under the "One ITE System, Four Colleges" Governance and Education Model.
 The college also houses the headquarters of the Institute of Technical Education.

 Campus

 Covering a land area of 10.61 hectares with a total gross floor area of 192,820m^{2}, the campus opened to its first cohort of students in January 2013.
-The campus was officially opened on 8 November that year by then Prime Minister Lee Hsien Loong.
+The campus was officially opened on 8 November that year by then-Prime Minister Lee Hsien Loong.

-The Tay Eng Soon Convention Centre was named after Tay Eng Soon to commemorate his ministerial service in the Ministry of Education (MOE), who spearheaded the development of polytechnics and institutes for technical training in Singapore.
+The Tay Eng Soon Convention Centre was named after the late-Tay Eng Soon to commemorate his ministerial service in the Ministry of Education (MOE), who spearheaded the development of polytechnics and institutes for technical training in Singapore.

-Then Prime Minister Lee Hsien Loong gave his National Day Rally speech at the Tay Eng Soon Convention Centre from 2013 to 2023 (except 2020 and 2021, due to the COVID-19 pandemic).
+Since 2013, the annual National Day Rally was held at the Tay Eng Soon Convention Centre, replacing its previous permanent location of University Culture Centre which held for 12 consecutive years from 2001 to 2012.
+The only exceptions are in 2020 and 2021; 2020 was cancelled due to the COVID-19 pandemic, while 2021 was held at the Mediacorp campus at one-north instead.